Vrolijk/OSDD/examples/25_euro_data-diode_demonstator.md

 ## Step 4: Disable DHCP
 By default DHCP is enabled to provide access to the web based management interface.
 We want to disable DHCP to prevent the switch asking for DHCP servers which generates traffic.<br>
-This can also be abused by hackers to identify the management IP and modify the setting back to bi-directional traffic.
+This can also be abused by hackers to identify the management IP and modify the setting back to bi-directional traffic.<br>
 Go to the menu System -> IP Setting
 - IP Address Setting, DHCP setting select Disable
 - You could change the IP but this is not needed.